giulian2003/ShooterDemo/README.md

 - ***Keep data separate from functionality.*** According to ECS, I tried to put all data in Components and all functionality in Systems, with a few exceptions (mainly lib and resource wrapper classes).
 One notable exception is the SysRenderer class which is a System and also contains data (OpenGL objects), but since this data it's used by all Systems, I didn't see the harm leaving it there.
 - ***Prefer Structure of Arrays over Array of Structures.*** Organizing the data this way it's more cache friendly, since each System only iterates over the data that it needs to process and also facilitates the use of lock free multi-threading.
 - ***Avoid memory reallocation.*** Reallocating memory causes a performance hit and also memory fragmentation.
 It's a heavy price to pay and reallocation should only be used when absolutely necessary!
 - ***All functions should have clear Input and Output parameters.*** All functions in Systems are static functions.
-I found that writing functions this way makes them easier to test, easier to access from other parts of code (weak dependencies) and easier to use in a different thread without locks, since it's clear what data will be read and what data will be written by the function.
+I found that writing functions this way makes them easier to access from other parts of code (weak dependencies) and easier to use in a different thread without locks, since it's clear what data will be read and what data will be written by the function.
 - ***Minimize the number cache misses.*** In my experience cache misses, especially in loops, cause a big performance hit.
 I tried as much as possible to reason about data locality when working on this project.
-- ***Cross platform.*** This project is mostly cross platform.
-The one exception is the `<filesystem>` include file for which you need Visual Studio 2013-2015.
-Alternatively, one could use `<boost/filesystem.hpp>` to make the project completely cross platform.
 - ***Lock free multi-threading.*** Using a Data Oriented Design with data organized as Structure of Arrays in the Scene and having functions with clear input and output parameters, made it easy to reason about how the data can be read/written safely from different threads and I could make the app lock free.

 ## Libraries ##

-- **OpenGL 4.5** - cross-platform rendering
+- **OpenGL 4.5** - rendering
 - **[GLEW](http://glew.sourceforge.net/)** - cross-platform OpenGL 4.5 extensions
 - **[SDL2](https://www.libsdl.org/)** - cross-platform access to keyboard, mouse and graphic hardware
 - **[CTPL](https://github.com/vit-vit/CTPL)** - multi-threading